angular/angular/README.md

 ## The goal of Angular Material
-Our goal is to build a set of high-quality UI components built with Angular 2 and TypeScript, following the Material Design spec, that are consumable by both JavaScript and Dart.
+Our goal is to build a set of high-quality UI components built with Angular 2 and TypeScript, following the Material Design spec.
 These components will serve as an example of how to write Angular code following best practices.

 ### What do we mean by "high-quality"?